Psalm 6 – A Psalm of David Commentary by Dennis Edwards

 Death for Apostle Paul is very active.
 In the book of Revelation, we have a

 similar view.
-We see the those who had arrived in heaven after the rapture are singing
+We see that those who had arrived in heaven after the rapture are singing

 and praising God.